sensible-hq/sensible-docs/readme-sync/v0/welcome/1000 - quickstart.md

 - The anchor text (`"comprehensive"`) is part of a row in a table (`"id": "row"`).
 - The returned value is a currency (`"type": "currency"`).
 For other data types you can define, see [Field query object](doc:field-query-object).
 - The text to extract is the second line in the row after the anchor  (`"tiebreaker": "second"`).
-Use tiebreakers to select lines in rows, including maximums and minimums (`<` and `>`).
+Use tiebreakers to select lines in rows, for example maximum and minimum values (`<` and `>`).
-- It's not shown, but the default behavior is to extract lines to the right of the anchor  in the row (`"position":"right"`).
+- By default, the Row method extracts values to the right of the anchor.
+You can override the default by specifying (`"position":"left"`).

 This returns: